KaelSM/Face-Detection-JavaScript-master/README.md

     └── face_recognition_model-weights_manifest.json
 ```

-## Tasks
+## How to Use

-Your goal is to complete the following tasks within the `script.js` file:

-### Task 1: Load the Models

-Uncomment and complete the code required to load the `face-api.js` models.
-The models should be loaded asynchronously before the webcam stream starts.

-### Task 2: Access the Webcam
+- **Load the Models**: Start by loading the `face-api.js` models asynchronously.

-Implement the functionality to access the webcam stream using the `navigator.mediaDevices.getUserMedia` API.
-Ensure the video from the webcam is displayed in the `video` element on the webpage.
+- **Access the Webcam**: Implement functionality to access the webcam stream.

-### Task 3: Implement Face Detection

-Set up an interval or a loop to continuously detect faces from the webcam stream using the loaded models.
-You will need to use the `detectAllFaces` method from `face-api.js`.

-### Task 4: Draw the Results

-After detecting faces and their expressions, draw the results on a canvas that overlays the video.
-You'll use the `faceapi.createCanvasFromMedia` method and other drawing utilities provided by `face-api.js`.
+- **Implement Face Detection**: Detect faces from the webcam stream continuously.
+- **Draw the Results**: Overlay the detection results on the video stream.

-## Bonus Challenges
+## Challenges and Extensions

-If you complete the main tasks early, try these bonus challenges:

-- **Challenge 1**: Implement a button to take a snapshot of the video when a certain expression (like a smile) is detected.
+- **Snapshot Feature**: Implement a feature to take snapshots when certain expressions are detected.
-- **Challenge 2**: Experiment with different models and configurations to improve performance.
+- **Model Experimentation**: Experiment with different models and configurations for performance enhancement.

 ## Resources